 The Board shall act to approve or disapprove a site plan within sixty-five (65) days of the formal acceptance as determined in Section 4.2.3(d)(v).
+For applications that are determined to be of regional impact, the Board shall have up to ninety-five (95) days from the date of the formal acceptance to issue a decision on the application.
+(Rev. 10/23)

-The Planning Board may apply to the Board of Selectmen for an extension not to exceed ninety (90) days before acting to approve or disapprove an application.
-The applicant may waive the requirement for Planning Board action within the time periods specified and consent to such extension as may be mutually agreeable.
+The Planning Board may, with the consent of the applicant, extend the site plan review period for up to 120 days.
+(Rev. 10/23) The applicant may waive the requirement for Planning Board action within the time periods specified and consent to such extension as may be mutually agreeable.